FurryGhoul/Dirt-Bike/README.md

 Gameplay
 --------
 The time and lap counter will start when the player crosses the finish line.
-And will stop at 3 laps.
-Then if the player wants to play again has to press R.
+And will stop after 3 laps.
+Then, if the player wants to play again he has to press R.

 Made by: